Airbnb competitors: who are they, and why should you be interested?

 It’s impossible to say which site is the best alternative to Airbnb.
 Most property managers will want to list their properties on Airbnb because it remains the largest and most well-known listing site for short-term rentals in the world.

-However, all the above sites have their advantages, and in order to maximise occupancy rates and profits, the best strategy is to get your properties listed on as many relevant sites as possible.
+However, all the above sites have their advantages, and in order to maximise occupancy rates and profits, the best strategy is to get your properties listed on the sites that are relevant to your properties.

 If you choose Rentals United as your channel manager, you’ll have access to all the listings sites mentioned plus more, with a trustworthy connection which means you’ll never have to worry about double bookings or missed sales.